Autonoship/Ship-Monitoring-Fault-Diagnosis/ML-Simulation/README.md

 ## Installation Steps:

-1.Install Anaconda3.
+1. Install Anaconda3.

-2.Install Docker.
+2. Install Docker.

-3.Clone the repository, navigate to the folder where the repository is located.
+3. Clone the repository, navigate to the folder where the repository is located.

-4.Create and activate a conda environment to run the code.
+4. Create and activate a conda environment to run the code.
 Run following commands in the environment to install packages.

 ```
 pip install -r /path/to/requirements.txt